startxfr/libre/docs/user-guides/install-bootstrap.md

 - `~/.libre/session.yml` : **session** backend provider config file

-If you don't perform this personnalisation, fresh config files will be deployed after the instructor install and you will be able to change their content whenever you want.
+If you don't perform this personnalisation, fresh config files will be deployed after the bootstrap install and you will be able to change their content whenever you want.

 > **WARNING**:  Pay attention to the `infra-id_rsa` as this key must be recorded in your AWS infrastructure backend (if AWS infra is used).